 Less than a mile from the mouth of the Indian River, the not-for-profit Sitka Sound Science Center operates the Sheldon Jackson Hatchery.
 The hatchery was originally established in 1975 by the Sheldon Jackson College, the final iteration of a hybrid Indian re-education facility and utopian planned community adjacent to the Indian River, founded in 1888 by the Presbyterian missionary Sheldon Jackson (Thornton 1998).
 The hatchery rears and releases 3 million pink, 3 million chum, and 250,000 coho salmon on site each year.
 The linkages between these hatchery-bred pink salmon and the wild populations at Indian River run deep.
 The initial broodstock of hatchery pink salmon were sourced from the Indian River (even years) and nearby Starrigavan Creek (odd years).
 The hatchery owns senior rights to divert water from Indian River, upstream of Sitka National Historical Park, dating back to the college’s establishment.
 This water is used to rear salmon fry, which imprint on its distinct chemical signature, and during spawning season, when more of this diverted Indian River water is released into the bay near the hatchery in order to attract returning hatchery fish for the purposes of cost recovery.
 All pink salmon released by the hatchery are subject to a process called otolith marking, in which small carbonate bodies located in the inner of fishes are marked with a distinct pattern corresponding to their hatchery of origin (Stopha 2015).
 During their incubation, salmon eggs are exposed to a carefully controlled regime of dry periods and periods submerged in water, which leaves the desired pattern on the otoliths of each fish (Alaska Department of Fish and Game 2024b).
-Through these marked otoliths, biologists are able to determine whether fish sampled in the Indian River are of hatchery or wild origin.
+Through these marked otoliths, biologists are able to determine whether adult fish sampled in the Indian River are of hatchery or wild origin.
 Surveying efforts at Indian river have at times found stray pink salmon from Sheldon Jackson Hatchery making up 33.3% of all individuals sampled in a given year.
 However, rates observed vary considerably, perhaps due to the time of year pink salmon are sampled, with some surveys observing rates of straying closer to 10% (Gende and Carter 2015).

 The history of the Indian River and of Sitka National Historical Park is of particular relevance to this work.
 Since time immemorial the stream has been a fishing camp and harvesting site for the Kiks.ádi clan, particularly valued for its close proximity to the clan’s winter villages, as well as for hosting runs of four Pacific salmon species (Thornton 1998).
 In 1804 a battle occurred near the mouth of Indian River between native Tlingit and Russian colonizers.
 The eventual Tlingit retreat led to the establishment of a Russian presence in Sitka until the cessation of Alaska to the United States in 1867 (National Park Service 2024).
 By the time of the cessation, tensions between Russians and Tlingit had relaxed, with clan members once again making use of the river and surrounding area for subsistence.
 After 1867, white settlers from the United States established homesteads along the Indian River, dug mines in the upper reaches of the river valley, and built roads and bridges along its course.
-It is during this period that Sheldon Jackson College is established.
+It was during this period that Sheldon Jackson College was established.
 These disparate uses of the area surrounding Indian River led to conflict between whites and native Alaskans, and eventually necessitated legislation in 1890 which set aside 50 acres along the lower reached of the stream as a public park, before being declared a National Monument in 1910 and then a National Historical Park in 1972 (Thornton 1998, Antonson and Hanable 1987).